 - Data files should be anonymized and should contain (or be accompanied by) a codebook describing the labels of variables and the responses in English.

-- Data files and materials provided will be reviewed and distributed along with the accepted article using a permanent data repository (PsychArchives).
+- Data files provided in the submission panel will be reviewed, deposited (with a separate doi) using a permanent data repository (PsychArchives) and distributed along with the accepted article

 Gigerenzer, G. (2004).
 Mindless statistics.
 The Journal of Socio-Economics, 33, 587–606.